Sign In / Sign Out

 - Map and Locations

-The committee does not conduct interviews and relies solely upon the information the applicant chooses to share in their application to make an informed decision.
+The committee does not conduct interviews and relies solely upon the information applicants choose to share in their application.
 ASU Law is committed to a more sustainable and resilient future and requires applicants to apply electronically through the Law School Admission Council (LSAC) website at LSAC.org.

 Completed applications must be electronically submitted to ASU Law through LSAC and include the following: